puppetlabs/puppetserver/documentation/configuration.markdown

 * local port
 * elapsed time to serve the request, in milliseconds

-The Logback configuration file is at `/etc/puppetserver/request-logging.xml` or `/etc/puppetlabs/puppetserver/request-logging.xml`.
+The Logback configuration file is at `/etc/puppetlabs/puppetserver/request-logging.xml`.
 You can edit this file to change the logging behavior, and/or specify a different Logback configuration file in [`webserver.conf`](#webserverconf) with the